 For IP44 lighting the code is as follows:

-- 4 (Dust protection) : Protected against solid objects larger than 1mm, such as wires and small tools.
+- 4 (Dust protection) : Protected against solid objects larger than 1 mm, such as wires and small tools.
 Not completely dustproof, but sufficient for normal use.

-For which applications is IP44 suitable?
+What applications is IP44 suitable for?

 IP44 lighting is a good choice for indoor and outdoor use in sheltered environments , such as: